prathameshnium/Python-for-OriginPro/README.md

+# Python-for-OriginPro

-# Python Scripts for OriginPro Automation
+## Python Scripts for OriginPro Automation

 A collection of Python scripts using the `originpro` library to automate plotting, data management, and other routine tasks in OriginLab's Origin software.
 These tools are designed to streamline the workflow for scientific data analysis and visualization.